MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 ---
-title: "Analyze deals flows between snapshots in Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Analyze deals flows between two snapshots | MicrosoftDocs"
-description: "Analyze deals flows between snapshots in Dynamics 365 Sales Insights." ms.date: 10/26/2020 ms.custom: ms.topic: article
+description: "Use snapshots to visualize and analyze how deals are trending between two moments in time in a deal flow chart." ms.date: 10/26/2020 ms.custom: ms.topic: article